animator/learn-python/contrib/ds-algorithms/regression.md

 ### Description
 Ridge Regression is a technique for analyzing multiple regression data that is  multicollinear.
 It adds a degree of bias to the regression estimates by adding some penalty for complication

-### Use Case
-Used when there is multicollinearity in the data.

 ### Code Sample
 ```python